 (Use this guide to help you learn how to look for problem areas in a house)

 - Buyer and Seller sign a purchase/sale agreement and these required CHAP forms:

 - For houses built before 1978, a lead disclosure statement (form 19).

 - The Buyer orders and pays for whole house inspection and pest & rot inspection

-- The Lender submits application packet to Clackamas County Community Development
+- The Lender submits a complete application packet to Clackamas County Community Development.
+The packet must include:

 - Allow a minimum of 30 days from submission of a complete application packet to closing

 - Our staff will make every effot to conduct the property standards inspection within five business days from receipt of the whole house/pest & rot inspection report and the request for a property standards inspection form.